anninwonderland/avito-test/README.md

 _____________________
 ##### 🍭 Print
-Image or gradient can be set as banner print.
+Image or gradient can be set as a banner print.
-Set link to chosen image or paste raw image code with data uri.
-Please fit the gradient format to one mentioned in example.
+Set the link to a chosen image or paste raw image code with data URI.
+Please fit the gradient format to the one mentioned in the example.

 This field is **optional**.